 So, unlike search engine or search engines, which began as a search engine and branched out later, Baidu is a tech company that happens to provide a search engine.
 They have numerous products and services that they offer.

 The reason they have become the largest search engine in China is in part because they operate very similarly to Google in the way they display results and the services they provide.

-The reason they stand out from Google though is that they are entirely focused on the Chinese market.
+The reason they stand out from Google though is that they are entirely focused on the simplified Chinese market.
 Baidu is the single largest indexer of Chinese pages on the internet.
 This gives them a distinct advantage in that market.

 This advantage is paired with their ability to translate Chinese text better than any engine on the planet.
 They far outclass Google in their ability to understand, interpret, and translate Chinese.

 Additionally, the indexing is almost 100% composed of Chinese sites.
-Very few results at all are non-Chinese sites.
+Very few results at all are non-Chinese websites.
 This gives them a higher catalog of Chinese sites than anyone in the world, another reason they dominate the market.

 The interface is also focused solely on Chinese being available in only Simplified Chinese.
 This is one key difference that is difficult to get around.
 Most other search engines from around the globe have multiple language options, notably the native language of the engine and English, Baidu does not.
 This makes it that much harder to dig into and understand Baidu without a full understanding of Chinese (or a guide like this one).

 Anyone reading this guide likely has a pretty healthy understanding of how a Google SERP works, so instead, we’ll focus on what Baidu does and how it makes them better, worse, or different from Google so that you too can take advantage of it.